tgm-team/tgm/docs/tutorials/time_delta_tutorial.md

 td_biweekly = TimeDeltaDG("W", 2)   # 2-week (bi-weekly) granularity
 ```

-#### Ordered vs. Non-Ordered
+#### Event-Ordered vs. Time-Ordered

 There are 2 broad classes of `TimeDeltaDG` which determine how timestamps on a graph are interpreted:

-- Ordered (`r`): Events are only guaranteed to have a relative order.
+- Event-Ordered (`r`): Events are only guaranteed to have a relative order.
 No real-world time unit is associated.
-- Non-Ordered (e.g. second-wise (`s`), or daily (`D`)): Standard time units like seconds, minutes, days, etc. Can perform coarsening or time conversion.
+- Time-Ordered (e.g. second-wise (`s`), or daily (`D`)): Standard time units like seconds, minutes, days, etc. Can perform coarsening or time conversion.

 ```python
 td_ordered = TimeDeltaDG("r") # Only relative order matters
 ```

-The full list of non-ordered units is given below:
+The full list of time-ordered units is given below:

 | Time Unit | Meaning          |
 | --------- | ---------------- |